Japan Assistive Devices Market Size

 For instance, in January 2025, Yamaha Motor is taking a major leap forward with the global launch of its JWG-1 electric wheelchair power unit.
 The company’s first full redesign in a decade.
 The JWG-1 is designed to retrofit manual wheelchairs, transforming them into electric-powered models with enhanced features such as improved LCD controller visibility, a new lever throttle, greater maximum load capacity, increased torque, and a lighter battery.
 All these factors demand the Japan assistive devices market.

-Japan Assistive Devices Market - Market Dynamics: Restraints
+Japan Assistive Devices Market Restraints

 High cost of assistive devices